 The maximum grant available is £30,000, though groups are encouraged to apply for lesser amounts.
 The average grant size is around £12,000.
 Applications must be to find one of two kinds of strategic work:

-Find out more on the Strategic Legal Fund.
+The next application deadline is Thursday 25 February 2021.
+Find out more information on the Strategic Legal Fund website.